biruk-bereka/Blogify/README.md

 In order to run this project you need:

 - Git SCM
-- Visual Studio Code
+- Ruby installed
-- Live Server extension
+- Rails installed

 ### Setup